 Interface Design I

-One of the core goals of libraries is providing easy access to a wide range of information to the general public.
-However, the visitors of the Seattle Public Library face a major barrier accessing its abundance of resources: not being able to locate what they need in the library space.
+One of the core goals of libraries is providing access to a wide range of information and services to the general public.
+However, the visitors of the Seattle Public Library face a major barrier in accessing its abundance of resources: not being able to locate what they need in the library space.
 There is a lack of connection between the information and the architectural space of the library; as a result, library staff are often answering basic questions about how to access information.

 Our app helps the patrons of the Seattle Public Library easily navigate through the physical space of the library in relation to its resources, helping visitors create a mental map to easily find what they are looking for, thereby freeing up library staff from basic questions in order to engage in more outreach programs.